sparkfunX/ARGOS-ARTIC-R2-Shield/README.md

 - **VBATT**: Power input from (e.g.) a LiPo battery. **Typically 3.6V - 4.2V.
 6.5V maximum.**

 Power can be provided via the VBATT pin or the VUSB pin, or both.
 The breakout will preferentially draw power from USB if connected.

+The full schematic for the ARTIC R2 Breakout is available [here](./Hardware/Schematic.pdf).

 ## LEDs